Heavy metal genres: Industrial death metal

 Some musicians emerging from the death metal scene, such as Fear Factory, Nailbomb, Autokrator and Meathook Seed, also began to experiment with industrial.
 Fear Factory, from Los Angeles, were initially influenced by the Earache roster (namely Godflesh, Napalm Death and Bolt Thrower).
 The German band Oomph!, after their second album Sperm, started to play industrial metal combined with elements of death metal and groove metal, until the album Plastik.
 Sepultura singer Max Cavalera's Nailbomb, a collaboration with Alex Newport, also practiced a combination of extreme metal and industrial production techniques.
 A lesser-known example of industrial death metal is Meathook Seed, made up of members of Napalm Death and the Florida death metal group Obituary.
 An industrial music fan, Obituary guitarist Trevor Peres suggested drum machines for The End Complete, Obituary's most successful album.
 The other band members' refusal led him to form Meathook Seed.

 Industrial black metal

 In the early years of the 21st century, groups from the black metal scene began to incorporate elements of industrial music.
 Mysticum, formed in 1991, was the first of these groups.
+The most famous scene was Samel, who went from pure black metal to a sound that breathed industrial air into their album Passage.
+Industrial Black Metal combines the original black metal vocals with black metal and industrial percussion elements.
 DHG (Dødheimsgard), Thorns from Norway, and Blut Aus Nord, N.K.V.D. and Blacklodge from France, have been acclaimed for their incorporation of industrial elements.